Running and Updating Histograms Using QI Macros

 QI Macros histograms calculate key indicators of process capability including Cp, Cpk, Pp and Ppk.
 See our formulas page for more information about these indexes.

-Running a Histogram in QI Macros SPC Software
+Step by Step instructions for running a Histogram in QI Macros SPC Software

 To create a histogram in QI Macros follow these steps:

 - Click and drag over your data to select it.

 - Click on QI Macros Menu and select Histograms & Capability and then Histogram.
 Tip: Do NOT sort your data before running a histogram or the calculations will be incorrect: